IALS Library welcomes applications from scholars, legal professionals and researchers worldwide.

 Legal practitioners may use the Library on payment of a fee.
 Specialist document supply services are available for law firms, barristers' chambers and independent lawyers.

-- Access for Academic Researchers
+- Access for Academic Users

 - Access for Individual Fee Payers